 6. What is your pet’s emotional state?

-Determine if dog dementia or cognitive decline affects your pooch’s quality of life and help determine whether it’s time to consider dog euthanasia.
+Find out if your dog’s mental decline affects their quality of life and decide if it’s time to consider euthanasia.

-Your dog’s emotional condition can indicate if something is wrong.
+Your dog’s emotional condition, especially if he’s suffering from chronic anxiety, can indicate if something is wrong.

 7. Is my dog in pain?

-If your pet experiences pain, you should do everything possible to alleviate your dog’s suffering.
+If your pet experiences pain, try everything possible to alleviate your dog’s suffering.

 Types of pain include somatic pain (from limbs and skin), visceral pain (from internal organs), and neuropathic pain (from nerves and the spinal cord)